-Miklosi et al. Intentional behaviour in dog-human communication: an experimental analysis of “showing” behaviour in the dog.
+Miklosi et al. Intentional behavior in dog-human communication: an experimental analysis of “showing” behavior in the dog.
 Animal Cognition.
 2000.

 Palestrini et al. Video analysis of dogs with separation-related behaviors.
-Applied Animal Behaviour Science.
+Applied Animal Behavior Science.
 2010.

 Sargisson.
 Canine separation anxiety: strategies for treatment and management.
 Veterinary Medicine: Research and Reports.
 2014.

 Svartberg & Forkman.
 Personality traits in the domestic dog.
-Applied Animal Behaviour Science.
+Applied Animal Behavior Science.
 2002.